Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

-Since the Boston Globe began its groundbreaking reporting on the topic in 2002 which became the basis for the movie Spotlight, much attention has now been devoted to not only the abuse but the fact that very high levels of the Church looked the other way while it was occurring.
+Since the Boston Globe began its groundbreaking reporting on the topic in 2002, which became the basis for the movie Spotlight, much attention has now been devoted to not only the clergy abuse, but how very high levels of the Church looked the other way while it was occurring.

 Now, the Church is being called to account legally for its gross errors in failing to deal with this epidemic as it was happening.

 - New Hampshire

 - New York

 - North Dakota

 - South Carolina

 - South Dakota

 Sexual Assault is Pervasive in the Catholic Church

 After some of the initial reports of sex molestation began to emerge, the Church officials commissioned a study to learn the problem’s scope.
 The John Jay Report found that there were over 11,000 allegations that were made against over 4,000 accused priests.